leggettc18/devmarks/api/README.md

 ![Devmarks Logo](https://raw.githubusercontent.com/leggettc18/devmarks/web/main/src/assets/logo.svg)

+This is the README for the backend API of Devmarks.

 Devmarks will eventually be a Web App to allow developers to organize Bookmarks amongst their team, organizing them with Folders, Organizations, Tags, and Colors.
 Currently it only does Bookmarks and Users, but implementing